 - The Performance Optimizer: For competitive players who feel that no off-the-shelf mouse is quite perfect, a custom build offers the final percentage of optimization that could make a difference.

-- The Ergonomics Seeker: If you experience hand strain or discomfort with standard mice, designing a mouse specifically for your hand shape can be a game-changer for comfort and long-term health.
+- The Ergonomics Seeker: If you experience hand strain or discomfort with standard mice, designing a mouse specifically for your hand shape can be a major upgrade for comfort and long-term health.

 However, it does require an investment in time, effort, and potentially cost.
 You’ll need patience for troubleshooting and a willingness to learn about the different components.